-Branch of Construction Wage Determinations Wage and Hour Division

-U.S. Department of Labor

-200 Constitution Avenue, N.W.
+Branch of Construction Wage Determinations Wage and Hour Division U.S. Department of Labor 200 Constitution Avenue, N.W.
 Washington, DC 20210

-2.)
-If the answer to the question in 1.) is yes, then an interested party (those affected by the action) can request review and reconsideration from the Wage and Hour Administrator (See 29 CFR Part 1.8 and 29 CFR Part 7).
-Write to:
+2) If an initial decision has been issued, then any interested party (those affected by the action) that disagrees with the decision can request review and reconsideration from the Wage and Hour Administrator (See 29 CFR Part 1.8 and 29 CFR Part 7).
+Requests for review and reconsideration can be submitted via email to dba.reconsideration@dol.gov or by mail to: